 The Biden infrastructure plan (the American Jobs Plan) is an immediate opportunity to secure funding that will support achieving a thriving Providence.

-As a result, the Providence Resilience Partnership’s (PRP) PRP is developing a list of infrastructure priorities to provide to the local and federal government.
+As a result, the Providence Resilience Partnership (PRP) is developing a list of infrastructure priorities to provide to the local and federal government.
 Community engagement is a key component of this effort and, therefore, we are asking for your help.
-Our deadline for projects submissions will be June 4.

-Reducing Exposure: Presence of people, assets, and ecosystems in places they could be adversely affected by climate change hazards.
+Reducing Exposure: Presence of people, assets, and ecosystems in places that could be adversely affected by climate change hazards.

 Enhancing Adaptive Capacity: Ability of a person, community, asset, or system to adjust to a hazard, take advantage of new opportunities or cope with climate change hazards.

 Enhancing Comprehensive Alignment: Projects should meet overall community goals and incorporate broad stakeholder support even if it is located in a specific geography.

 To submit a project or action please click the button above.
 If you have further questions you can reply to this email.
 We look forward to working together to advocate for actions and projects that create a more resilient Providence.